Kaltsoon/nosql/material/4-mongo-python.md

   db.book.insert_one(book)
 ```

+> [!IMPORTANT]
+> Exercise 👨‍💻: Implement a Python database application based on the requirements.

 ### ⭐ Bonus: ideas for additional features

 If you want to expand your application here's some ideas for optional requirements: